Archival of thesis or project

 If your thesis or project contains content that meets the requirements of an embargo you may submit an application using the Request for a confidentiality deed or embargo form (PDF 164KB).
 You must include evidence that supports your application in order for it to be considered.

-- your final thesis or project; and
+- your final thesis/dissertation; and

-- a response to the examiners.
+- a response to the examiners/details of any amendments made.

-Your archival thesis or project will be made available to the public via the Research Repository.
+Your archival will be made available to the public via the Research Repository.
 The Research Repository is the central location for all RMIT University Higher by Research digital theses and projects, and provides your research with a world-wide audience.
 Please refer to the Library’s website for information on how to manage and measure your research impact.

 If an application for an embargo has been approved, the thesis or project will be held from access until the date of release.